Eric Agol creates theoretical models applied to extrasolar planet systems, as well as compact objects, binary stars, and gravitational lensing.

 - Jeremiah Murphy (Assistant Professor at Florida State University);

 - Devin Silvia (Teaching Specialist at Michigan State University);

 - Jason Steffen (Assistant Professor at University of Nevada Las Vegas);

 - Maria Steinrueck (Graduate Student at University of Arizona);

 - Diana Windemuth (NESSF Fellow)

-- John Wisniewski, now assistant professor at University of Oklahoma.
+- John Wisniewski (Associate Professor at University of Oklahoma).